daily-co/react-native-daily-js/README.md

 - `NSMicrophoneUsageDescription`
 - `UIBackgroundModes`

-For the first two values, provide user-facing strings explaining why your app is asking for camera and microphone access. **Note that the app will simply crash silently without these.**
+For the first two key's values, provide user-facing strings explaining why your app is asking for camera and microphone access. **Note that the app will simply crash silently without these.**

 `UIBackgroundModes` is handled slightly differently and will resolve to an array.
 For its first item, specify the value `voip`.
 This ensures that audio will continue uninterrupted when your app is sent to the background.